slamora/brackets-wiki/Debugging-Brackets.md

 ## Simple Debugging

 To bring up the Chrome Developer Tools on the Brackets window, use _Debug > Show Developer Tools_.
 This will open a new tab in Chrome containing the developer tools.
+You can use `console.log()`, breakpoints, etc. just as if you were debugging a normal web page.

+_The first time you open Developer Tools, you must [disable caching](https://groups.google.com/forum/?fromgroups=#!topic/brackets-dev/E5iqcD8VqD4)_ - otherwise using Reload while dev tools are open will not reflect changes to certain code (such as extensions).

-If you need to debug code that runs at startup, you can launch Brackets, open the developer tools, set your breakpoints, and then select _Debug > Reload Brackets_.
-The developer tools will remember your breakpoints as the startup process runs after reload.
+To debug code that runs at startup you can launch Brackets, open the developer tools, set your breakpoints, and then select _Debug > Reload Brackets_.
+Developer tools will remember your breakpoints as the startup process runs after reload.

 ## Two-Window Workflow